alexenglish/VerusExtras/README.md

 ### doeachblock.sh
 Pass a command and its arguments as arguments to doeachblock.sh and it will execute once each time a new block is found, at a maximum of once a second.

+### doeachmempool.sh
+Pass a command and its arguments as arguments to doeachmempool.sh and it will execute for each mempool TXID found, appending that TXID to the arguments of the command passed.
+This will not catch all transactions, since some transactions may make it into blocks without reaching your local mempool, and since there is a 100ms delay between queries to keep system resource usage in check and to prevent flooding the verus daemon.
+You will also receive duplicates in the case where a transaction in your local mempool is not in the next block you receive - this will run your command once per mempool TXID per block.

 ### waitforblockheight.sh
 Blocks execution (waits/sleeps) until the specified block height is reached.
 Does nothing on its own other than wait, so it's best used in conjunction with another command, separated by ; or &&.